racodond/sonar-css-plugin/doc/stylelint-sonarqube-rule-mapping.md

 stylelint / SonarQube Rule Mapping
 ==================================

-Note that there is not always a strict one-to-one relationship between [SonarQube rules].
+Note that there is not always a strict one-to-one relationship between SonarQube and stylelint rules.

 ## SonarQube => stylelint